ThomasShetler/moviesearch/README.md

 # Installation

-ITS HIGHLY RECOMMENDED YOU WATCH THE TUTORIAL I MADE:
+### ITS HIGHLY RECOMMENDED YOU WATCH THE TUTORIAL I MADE:

 https://youtu.be/nmO7RWHqrp4

-IT SHOWS ACTIVE AND LIVE EXAMPLES OF INSTALLATION AND THE SITE RUNNING!
+### IT SHOWS ACTIVE AND LIVE EXAMPLES OF INSTALLATION AND THE SITE RUNNING!

+## MANUAL STEPS

 1. firstly we need to have a program called XAMPP installed you can find a link to that download here: https://www.apachefriends.org/download.html